 While it’s not the most comfortable pillow for back sleepers, it’s very close in design to the other butterfly-shaped pillows on this list.

-The case is entirely hypoallergenic, while the memory foam itself is CertiPUR-US certified to not contain any known harmful chemicals.
+The case is entirely hypoallergenic, while the polyurethane foam itself is CertiPUR-US certified to not contain any known harmful chemicals.
 Overall, Cosium’s level of quality control stays the same even for their lower budget pillow.

-While the memory foam interior is breathable, it’s not quite as perfect as the other Cosium pillows.
+While the polyurethane foam interior is breathable, it’s not quite as perfect as the other Cosium pillows.
 You might find yourself heating up if the room temperature is above 76°F, as it holds onto a bit of heat.

 Last but not least, the cutout area is specifically designed to protect you while you sleep.

 If you move around a lot, your head will still stay in an optimal position because of the walls, leading to a supportive night of sleep regardless of your positioning.
-It’s one of the last pillow brands you’re ever going to need in your life.
+It’s one of the last back sleepers pillow brands you’re ever going to need in your life.

 Weight: 3.4 lbs